-(R20D2112) COMPUTATIONAL FLUID DYNAMICS
+(R24D1515) COMPUTATIONAL FLUID DYNAMICS (PROGRAM ELECTIVE - IV)

-- To develop finite difference and finite volume discredited forms of the CFD equations. - To formulate explicit & implicit algorithms for solving the Euler Equations & Navier Stokes Equations. - Equip students with the knowledge base essential for application of computational fluid dynamics to engineering flow problems. - Provide the essential numerical background for solving the partial differential equations governing the fluid flow - Develop students' skills of using a commercial software package
+- To develop finite difference and finite volume discredited forms of the CFD equations. - To formulate explicit & implicit algorithms for solving the Euler Equations & Navier Stokes Equations. - Equip students with the knowledge base essential for the application of computational fluid dynamics to engineering flow problems. - Provide the essential numerical background for solving the partial differential equations governing the fluid flow - Develop students' skills of using a commercial software package